nbungu/website/README.md

 			populateRelations:  env.bool('WEBHOOKS_POPULATE_RELATIONS', false),
 		},
 	});

+...retrieve the value of the 'HOST' environment variable.
+If the 'HOST' environment variable is not set, it defaults to '0.0.0.0'

+It's important to note that this configuration (url etc.) is used by Strapi internally and does not affect the reverse proxy configuration in Nginx directly.

+The Nginx reverse proxy configuration, as mentioned in the previous response, determines how requests to https://eisbuaba-adelberg.de/strapi and its subpaths are handled by forwarding them to the specified backend server, in this case, http://127.0.0.1:1337.
+The Strapi url property is more about how Strapi itself constructs URLs for its resources.

+Don't add *BASE_URL=https://eisbuaba-adelberg.de/strapi* to the .env file in the websiteCMS root dir.

 We are adding **/strapi** to avoid conflicts with requests to the main domain at **/**